eregs/eregs.github.io/_pages/introduction.md

 A CFR part (or “regulation”) is further broken down into (often) Subparts, Subject Groups, Appendices, and Interpretations.
 Each of these components is optional, with Subparts and Appendices being lettered, and Interpretations technically being “Supplement I” within the Appendix.

 Subparts and Subject Groups are further broken into “sections”.
 Regulations without explicit subparts or subject groups will still have “sections.”
-These can be considered chapters in the book that is the regulation.
 The format for this is `XX CFR XXX.XsectionX`.

-### Each section contains paragraphs and subparagraphs
+### Many sections contain paragraphs and subparagraphs

-Sections are then broken into paragraphs and subparagraphs, most often using these divisions: `(a)(1)(i)(A)(1)(i)(A)`, though this is not always consistent.
+Sections are often broken into paragraphs and subparagraphs, most often using these divisions: `(a)(1)(i)(A)(1)(i)(A)`, though this is not always consistent.
 We try to address every paragraph uniquely.

 That list of divisions is the “standard” format, but even if sections don't use that specific structure, they'll use some type of outline structure.
 There are technically rules that govern this structure, but since these regulations are written by humans, the type of outline structure can vary.